frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 ## Boolean State: Show/Hide Example

-Let's look at another example.
-This time, we will have a button that shows or hides some text.
+In this example, we will have a button that shows or hides some text.

 ```tsx
 function App(): JSX.Element {